sasaen/action-monitor/README.md

  - Run it by opening a terminal, cd to the downloaded folder and type:  mvn spring-boot:run
  - Open http://localhost:8080 in a web browser.
  - Click on "Connect" to create a WebSocket connection.
- - A HSQL Swing utility will be open automatically.
-This utility will allow to update data on the USERS table.
+ - An HSQL DB Swing utility will be open automatically.
+This utility will allow easy access/manipulation of the USERS table.
 The execution of UPDATE, DELETE or INSERT on the table will be notified to WebSocket clients.

  Notes:
   - I have used windows to develop and test the application.